Better Ways to Spend Boxing Day

 What pops up in most people’s minds?
 Crowded malls, insane sale prices, and complete and utter chaos.

 But - okay - what do you do while everyone else is out shopping and throwing their Christmas money at the cashiers?
-Well, how about this for some food for thought: Zone in on your wellness lifestyle.
+Well, how about this for some food for thought: focus on the original intent of Boxing day.

 And you don’t need to do anything crazy.
 Throw on a documentary or a movie together.
 Have leftovers from the Christmas feast or bake a new cookie recipe.